 During the first quarter of 2002, the major credit rating agencies downgraded the Bank's credit ratings due to its large Argentine credit exposure and the increasing risk of default among Argentine borrowers, in light of Argentina's deposit controls and currency devaluation.
 The downgrades also reflected the Bank's large exposure in Brazil where political and economic uncertainty could require the Bank to create additional loan loss allowances.
 On August 12, 2002, Fitch IBCA, Inc ("Fitch") further reduced its ratings on the Bank's debt securities to below investment grade with a stable outlook.
 Fitch indicated that even if the Bank's recapitalization plan is successfully implemented, capital levels may prove inadequate to cushion against further asset quality deterioration and are incompatible with investment grade ratings.
 As of the date of this Annual Report, the Bank has long-term debt ratings of Baa3 from Moody's Investor Services, Inc. ("Moody's"), BBB- from Standard and Poor's Ratings Services, a division of The McGraw-Hill Companies, Inc. ("Standard & Poor's"), and BB+ from Fitch and short-term debt ratings of Prime 3, A-3 and B from Moody's, Standard & Poor's and Fitch, respectively.
-The Baa3 rating from Moody's remains negative, on January 22, 2003, Moody's changed its rating outlook from negative to stable.
+The Baa3 rating from Moody's and the BBB- rating from Standard & Poor's are investment-grade ratings.
+Although the rating outlook from Standard & Poor's remains negative, on January 22, 2003, Moody's changed its rating outlook from negative to stable.
 Moody's indicated that this change in outlook was made in light of the "demonstrated financial commitment" of a group of major core shareholders to the Bank's recapitalization plan as well as to the Bank's "developmental mission," and Moody's stated in its most recent report on the Bank that the Bank's investment grade rating and outlook assumed that the Bank's recapitalization plan will be completed.